-To be successful, strategic partnerships require the parties involved to provide dedicated resources to the alliance-something many health care providers and suppliers are still either unable or reluctant to do.
+To be successful, strategic partnerships require the parties involved to provide dedicated resources to the alliance something many health care providers and suppliers are still either unable or reluctant to do.

 As the benefits of early strategic partnerships take hold, health care executives say there is good reason to expect that such collaborations between health care providers and commercial enterprises will increase in both number and scope.
+"Strategic partnerships are a long-term investment in which we're not looking for a vendor to come up with all of the solutions, but for both parties to help each other."

-strategic partnerships as their top priority.
+David Higginson, chief innovation officer, Phoenix Children's strategic partnerships as their top priority.
 But even then, the percentage remains low, as it represents about one-quarter of respondents who believe strategic partnerships will need to be prioritized for future preparation that way.